essenciary/GenieTodoMVC/documentation/deployment.md

 julia> GenieDeployHeroku.open("<name of the app>")
 ```

+**If you want to run an application that uses a custom sysimage on AWS, beware that the compilation part of the Docker build
+process needs quite a lot of resources.
+In my tests, building the docker container with custom sysimage failed on a 4 GB `t2.medium` EC2
+instance, and was successful on a 8 GB `t2.large` instance.**

 ## Conclusions

 Containerized deployments using Docker are some of the most commonly used application deployment strategies today.
 Virtually
 all the modern hosting platforms provide support for Docker deployment, from basic to very complex configurations that use
 container orchestration frameworks like Docker Compose or Kubernetes.

-Docker deployments are very useful because using the
-Dockerfile we can implement complex build and release workflow that will run the same everywhere.
-This is especially useful
+Docker deployments are very useful because using the Dockerfile we can implement complex build and release workflow that
-for Genie applications where we want to take advantage of environments and apply optimisation techniques, including the
+will run the same everywhere.
+This is especially useful for Genie applications where we want to take advantage of
-building of custom sysimage.
+environments and apply optimisation techniques, including the building of custom sysimage.

 Custom sysimages help by greatly reducing compilation and thus compilation time, decreasing the
 so called "time to first plot" -- and also reduces memory and CPU needs for the app, allowing us to deploy on small
 servers, like the free Heroku ones.
 Finally, the Genie package ecosystem greatly simplifies the productionizing of Genie web
 apps through easy to use deployment plugins like `GenieDeployDocker` and `GenieDeployHeroku`.